 Winesett Awards for Library Research

 - Be undergraduates enrolled in a degree program in any discipline at Radford University.
 Note: for the Spring 2021 Awards, those that graduated in between Fall 2019 and Fall 2020 may apply.

-- Have completed a research paper or project for a Radford University credit course offered during either the spring 2017, summer 2017, fall 2017, wintermester 2017-18 or spring 2018 semesters.
-Print, Web, and other media projects are welcome.
+- Have completed a research paper or project for a Radford University credit course offered from the Spring 2019 through Spring 2021 semesters.
+Print, web, and other media projects are welcome.

 - Exceptional ability to select, evaluate, and synthesize library resources and successfully use them in the creation of a project or paper

 - Evidence of personal learning and development of research skills

 The essay describing your research techniques will be given the most weight in the judging process.